Here are all the weapons the US is sending to Ukraine - NewsBreak

 The Switchblade 600, a more advanced version of the drone meant to target tanks, weighs about 50 pounds, can fly over 24 miles, and can stay in the air for roughly 40 minutes.

-The U.S. has provided both to Ukraine, though it’s unclear how many of each.Russia warns of new nuclear deployments in Baltics if Finland, Sweden join NATO
+The U.S. has provided both to Ukraine, though it’s unclear how many of each.New charges filed in the death of Randi Gerlach

 Radars